umd-cmsc701/s2024/_assignments/bitvector_rsa.md

 ## Task 2 — Answer select queries in your bitvector

 Given the index you built above, write a program `rsquery_select`.
 The `rsquery_select` program will 3 inputs on the command line. **Note**: We _do not_ expect that you will implement the `O(1)`-time select data structure to answer these select queries.
-Rather, you should use teh rank data structure built in the first part of this assignment (and used in the second part), along with binary search, to answer each select query in `O(N)` time (where `N` is the length of the bitvector).
+Rather, you should use the rank data structure built in the first part of this assignment (and used in the second part), along with binary search, to answer each select query in `O(N)` time (where `N` is the length of the bitvector).
 The input for your program is as follows:

   * `index` : The path to the bitvector with rank index that was computed by `rsbuild` as described above
   * `query_file` : A text-format query file (structure defined below) that consists of a set of select queries